Virginia Tech® home

 Legal Requirements and University Policy

 Virginia Tech is proud to commit to inclusive media for faculty, staff, students, and all audiences who consume video/audio content across our digital platforms.
 By proactively considering the need for captions, the university aligns efforts with legal requirements.
-These include the Americans with Disabilities Act (as amended) including Title II of the Americans with Disabilities Act (as amended) Section 504 of the Rehabilitation Act of 1973, and Section 508 of the Rehabilitation Act of 1973 as required by Virginia State Law.
+These include the Americans with Disabilities Act (as amended) including Title II of the Americans with Disabilities Act (as amended) Section 504 of the Rehabilitation Act of 1973 as amended, and Section 508 of the Rehabilitation Act of 1973 as amended as required by Virginia State Law.
 Additionally, captions support Virginia Tech’s Keep C.A.L.M and Caption-On campaign.
-By making closed captioning a priority, we successfully meet Web Content Accessibility Guidelines 2.0 (WCAG) criterion 1.2.2. and further demonstrate commitment to IT Accessibility Policy 7215.
+By closed captioning, we successfully meet Web Content Accessibility Guidelines (WCAG) criterion 1.2.2.

 Live Captioning